r7kamura/katatema/README.md

 }
 ```

-Run and open the preview server on [http://localhost:3000](http://localhost:3000):
+Run it and open the preview server on [http://localhost:3000](http://localhost:3000):

 ```bash
 npm run serve